-The primary purpose of having a business headshot session is to capture images that can be used to help you in the business world.
+The primary purpose of having a business headshot photo session is to capture images that can be used to help you in the business world.
 Whether the purpose of your new headshot is to get a new job or to maintain or capture new clients, the end goal is the same.
-You want your headshot to portray you as a professional, reliable, trustworthy and approachable person to do business with.
-First impressions are everything and if you have a professional headshot in which you look confident, trustworthy and approachable, you’re more likely to gain the viewer as a client.
+You want your headshot to portray you as a professional, reliable, trustworthy, and approachable person to do business with.
+First impressions are everything and if you have a professional headshot in which you look confident, trustworthy, and approachable, you’re more likely to gain the viewer as a client.

-What is a good headshot?
+What is a good business headshot?

-– One that depicts you as a relaxed and confident individual.
+- One that depicts you as a relaxed and confident individual

 - Communicates something about your style and personality